Galaxy merger

 Galaxy mergers can occur when two (or more) galaxies collide.
 They are the most violent type of galaxy interaction.
-The gravitational interactions between galaxies and the friction between the gas and dust have major effects on the galaxies involved.
-The exact effects of such mergers depend on a wide variety of parameters such as collision angles, speeds, and relative size/composition, and are currently an extremely active area of research.
-Galaxy mergers are important because the merger rate is a fundamental measurement of galaxy evolution.
-The merger rate also provides astronomers with clues about how galaxies bulked up over time.
+The gravitational interactions between galaxies and the friction between the gas and dust have major effects on the galaxies involved, but the exact effects of such mergers depend on a wide variety of parameters such as collision angles, speeds, and relative size/composition, and are currently an extremely active area of research.
+Galaxy mergers are important because the merger rate is a fundamental measurement of galaxy evolution and also provides astronomers with clues about how galaxies grew into their current forms over long stretches of time.